 Therapeutic Food Pantry is the first hospital-based food pantry in the region

-University Medical Center New Orleans (UMC) has joined Second Harvest Food Bank in opening a Therapeutic Food Pantry at UMC’s Cancer Center.
+University Medical Center New Orleans (University Medical Center) has joined Second Harvest Food Bank in opening a Therapeutic Food Pantry at University Medical Center’s Cancer Center.
 The first hospital-based food pantry in the region addresses malnutrition and food insecurity among the hospital’s cancer patients by providing fresh, highly-nutritious food, nutrition education, cooking classes and other programming.

 More than 100 Cancer Center patients have signed up to receive food through the pantry.

-“At UMC we recognize that nutrition plays a vital role in cancer prevention and treatment,” says Dr. Adam Riker, UMC Medical Director, Cancer Service Line.
+“At University Medical Center we recognize that nutrition plays a vital role in cancer prevention and treatment,” says Dr. Adam Riker, University Medical Center Medical Director, Cancer Service Line.
 “By offering our patients access to fresh, healthy food, we can eliminate some of the barriers often faced when attempting to live a healthy lifestyle.”

-“We are so honored to partner with UMC on this ground-breaking initiative,” said Natalie Jayroe, President and CEO of Second Harvest.
+“We are so honored to partner with University Medical Center on this ground-breaking initiative,” said Natalie Jayroe, President and CEO of Second Harvest.
 “Nearly every member of our staff, volunteers, and overall community have been impacted by cancer in some way.
 To be able to introduce food and nutrition as medicine as a part of cancer treatment is simply amazing.”